 Miguel believes everyone involved in the game localization process can benefit from the following “software trinity”: a solid TMS, an app to track bugs, and Google Suite.

 Pro tip: When choosing the best tool for game localization, devote enough time to thinking about the bottlenecks and frustrations you want to eliminate.
 List them all before you start comparing the solutions on the market.
-Ask product specialists about specific features that can help you move faster without jeopardizing quality, and customize your workflows.
+Book a demo with a product specialist to ask about specific features that can help you move faster without jeopardizing quality, and customize your workflows.
 For instance, these can be various features and integrations that help you automate your process.

 Tip #3: Find a good localization project manager and invest in LQA